-Middle Burdigalian is documented in the central Cervarola Unit, therefore emplacement of higher tectonic units (Tuscan Nappe, Modino Unit, Ligurian units) above the central Cervarola Unit occurred in post-Middle Burdigalian time, i.e. at about 16 Ma Fig. 8b.
+As middle Burdigalian is documented in the central Cervarola unit (M. Cervarola, Fellicarolo), emplacement of higher tectonic units (Tuscan Nappe, Modino unit, Ligurian units) above the central Cervarola unit occurred in post-middle Burdigalian time, i.e. at about 15-16 Ma (Fig. 10b).
 Emplacement of the Tuscan Nappe above the central Cervarola unit is well exposed along the ridge between Libro Aperto and Cima Tauffi, we refer therefore to this tectonic event as the "Libro Aperto" phase.
-During this phase developed the Libro Aperto shear zone, one of the main tectonic feature of the Emilia-Tuscany Northern Apennines.
+During this phase developed the Libro Aperto shear zone (see Cornamusini et al., 2018), one of the main tectonic feature of the Emilia-Tuscany Northern Apennines.

-Emplacement of the Tuscan Nappe above the Cervarola Unit in this area was one of the earliest observations that led to recognize the nappe structure of the Northern Apennines (BAL-DACCI et alii, 1967).
-This superposition is usually regarded as due to the main shortening phase in the Northern Apennines.
+Emplacement of the Tuscan Nappe above the Cervarola unit in this area was one of the earliest observations that led to recognize the nappe structure of the Northern Apennines (Baldacci et al., 1967).
+This thrusting is usually regarded as due to the main shortening phase in the Northern Apennines.
 In our interpretation this phase (the Libro Aperto phase) can be interpreted as a significant tectonic phase but subordinate to the Tuscan phase, when most of the shortening occur.